abajwa-hw/single-view-demo/README.md

 - 3. Nifi/Flume - Import simulated web traffic logs into Hive
 - 4. Nifi/Storm - import related tweets into Hive
 - 5. Analyze tables to populate statistics
-- 6. Use Hive view to correlate the data from multiple data sources
+- 6. Use Zeppelin/Hive view to correlate the data from multiple data sources

 Components used: